Impact of time-retarded noise on dynamical decoupling schemes for qubits: Abstract

 \section{Abstract}

-One of the simplest and least resource-intensive methods to suppress decoherence for superconducting qubit operations, namely, dynamical decoupling (DD), is investigated for a broad range of realistic noise sources with time-retarded feedback.
-By way of example, the Carr--Purcell--Meiboom--Gill (CPMG) sequence is analyzed in a numerically rigorous manner accounting also for correlations between qubit and environment.
-Since experimentally noise sources are characterized through spectral densities, we adopt the spin--boson model as a suitable platform to describe the qubit dynamics under DD for a given spectral density $J(\omega) \propto \omega^s$.
-To cover a broad range of noise sources, the spectral exponent $s$ is varied from $s=1$ (Ohmic bath) to a substantially small value $0 < s \ll 1$ (deep sub-Ohmic bath), in order to investigate the impact of time-nonlocal back action on DD performances for enhanced coherence times.
+One of the simplest and least resource-intensive methods to suppress decoherence for qubit operations, namely, dynamical decoupling (DD), is investigated for a broad range of realistic noise sources with time-retarded feedback.
+By way of example, the Carr--Purcell--Meiboom--Gill (CPMG) sequence is analyzed in a numerically rigorous manner accounting also for correlations between qubits and environments.
+Since experimentally noise sources are characterized through spectral densities, we adopt the spin--boson model as a suitable framework to describe the qubit dynamics under DD for a given spectral density $J(\omega) \propto \omega^s$.
+Motivated by the situation for superconducting qubits, the spectral exponent $s$ is varied from $s=1$ (Ohmic bath) to a substantially small value $0 < s \ll 1$ (deep sub-Ohmic bath), in order to investigate the impact of time-nonlocal back action on DD performances for enhanced coherence times.
 As reference to the DD schemes, dynamics of a single qubit subject to Ramsey sequences without any pules and Hahn echo (HE) sequences are also investigated.